nuistzhou/nuistzhou.github.io/_posts/2020-04-26-SQL Antipatterns.markdown

 THis way, the relationship is maintained in a separate table like what we did before for jaywalking.
 Even if the relations are deleted, the data it self still exists, for example in above case, the `comments` table.

+## ID Required

+* when Artificial value that has no meaning in the domain modelled by the table is used as primary key, it is called `pseudokey`.

+* Specify other domain related attribute as primary key or composite attributes as compound key when making more sense.

+* Pseudokey is not mandatory, it is a convention for a lot of developers, but you don't have to follow it when it doesn't help.

 # Query Antipatterns

 ## Fear of Unknown(NULL)